Agu891/mailing-app/README.md

 1. First you must download Terraform from [here](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform)
 2. And then follow the steps of the setup that are in [this](https://www.youtube.com/watch?v=SLB_c_ayRMo&ab_channel=freeCodeCamp.org) video starting from minute 6:00 depending on your os the steps are different but are covered in this video
-3. Create a terraform folder and then a main.tf file inside of it... and paste the following changing your region, access_key & secret_key
+3. Go to terraform folder and then click in the main.tf file inside of it, change the following

 ```json
 provider "aws"  {